vercel/next.js/errors/next-request-in-use-cache.md

 #### Why This Error Occurred

-An function is trying to read from the current incoming request inside the scope of a function annotated with `"use cache"`.
+A function is trying to read from the current incoming request inside the scope of a function annotated with `"use cache"`.
 This is not supported because it would make the cache invalidated by every request which is probably not what you intended.

 #### Possible Ways to Fix It